- July 13, 2017

 There are roughly 7.5 billion people in the world so, if something bothers you, it’s a safe bet it bothers others too.
 This means, if you come up with a viable solution for yourself, you could well be onto a marketable product capable of helping others too.

-Key 2: produce what you would want to consume
+Tip 2: produce what you would want to consume

 Solving problems is one thing, but you also need to keep a focus on creating products you would want to consume.
 This is the best way to understand your target market and really get what’s working and what’s not.
-The general public is an endlessly shifting, conglomerate mass of fickle little souls.
-If you’re constantly trying to please it, you’re at risk of ending up lost.

 This is why Colly and Riccardo chose to design their snacks to meet a variety of dietary needs.
-With something to cater for everyone from vegans and raw foodists to paleo gym freaks, they’re giving others the options they wanted to see in the supermarket aisles.
+With something to cater for everyone from vegans and raw foodists to paleo gym junkies, they’re giving others the options they wanted to see in the supermarket aisles.

 “My diet and my family’s diet mainly consists of organic produce.
 We believe food should be as untouched as possible and, to be honest, there was never a moment when we thought to not make each ingredient organic.”